social media influencers

 📋 Disclaimer: This article is for informational purposes only and does not constitute professional safety or psychological advice.
 Students should always speak with a trusted adult, such as a parent, teacher, or school counselor, about their online experiences and concerns.

 Ever stumbled across a term online like “internet chciks” and felt a little out of the loop?
 You’re not alone.
 The language of the internet changes fast, and keeping up with slang and misspellings is part of being online.
 This term, usually a typo for “internet chicks,” refers to women who have gained popularity or fame online.
-But there’s more to it than just a simple definition.
-Understanding the context is key to navigating your digital world safely and confidently.
+But there’s more to it than just a simple definition. context is key to navigating your digital world safely and confidently.
+(Source: pewresearch.org)

 This guide will break down exactly what people mean when they use this term, the different types of online personalities you might encounter, and most importantly, how to engage with online content in a way that’s smart, safe, and positive for you.